circleguard/circlecore/README.md

 corresponding value is RatelimitWeight.HEAVY.

-This value is used internally to determine how long the loader class will have to spend loading replays - currently LIGHT and NONE are treated the same, and only HEAVY values are counted towards replays to load.
+This value is used internally to determine how long the loader class will have to spend loading replays - currently, LIGHT and NONE are treated the same, and only HEAVY values are counted towards replays to load.
 See loader#new_session and the Replay documentation for more details.
 """
 ```

 `replay_data` must be a list of `circleparse.ReplayEvent` like objects when passed to `Replay.__init__`.
 You can look at the [circleparse](https://github.com/circleguard/circleparse) repository for more information, but all that means is that each object must have the `time_since_previous_action`, `x`, `y`, and `keys_pressed` attributes.

 Finally, the load method of the replay must accept one required argument and one positional argument, regardless of whether you use them - `loader` and `cache=None`, respectively.
 If you need to load some information from the api, use the passed Loader class to do so (see the Loader class for further documentation).
 Should you want to implement a caching system of your own, the cache argument takes care of all the nasty options hierarchy issues and delivers you the final result - should this singular replay be cached?
-If you choose to cache the replay, you will also have to implement the loading of the replay from the cache, by writing the corresponding logic in the laod method.
+If you choose to cache the replay, you will also have to implement the loading of the replay from the cache, by writing the corresponding logic in the load method.
 None of that is touched by circleguard - the caching of ReplayMaps happens in an entirely different location than `replay#load`.
 So long as you set `self.loaded` to `True` by initializing Replay in `load`, circleguard will respect your replay and assume you have loaded the data properly.

 ### Loading Replays

 Normally, all replays in a `Check` object are loaded when you call `circleguard#run(check)`.
 However, if you require more control over when you load your replays (or which ones get loaded when you do), you can call circleguard.load(replay) to load an individual replay.
 This is a shorthand method for calling `replay#load(circleguard.loader)`, and going through circleguard is always recommended, as not doing so can cause unexpected caching issues with the settings hierarchy not cascading down to the replay correctly.
 See the last section of Subclassing Replay for more on the optional cache option for `replay#load`

 There is no limitation on the order in which replays get loaded; when `circleguard#run(check)` is called, it first checks if `check.loaded` is `True`.
-If it is, it assumes all the replays in the check object are loaded as well, and moves on to comparing them.
+If it is, it assumes all the replays in the check object are loaded as well and moves onto comparing them.
 Else, it checks if each replay in the check object have `replay.loaded` set to `True` - if so, it moves on to loading the next replay.
 Otherwise, it calls `replay#load`.

 ## Contributing

-If you would like to contribute to Circleguard, join our discord and ask what you can help with, or take a look at the [open issues for circleguard](https://github.com/circleguard/circleguard/issues) and [circlecore](https://github.com/circleguard/circlecore/issues).
+If you would like to contribute to Circleguard, join our discord and ask what you can help with, or take a look at the open issues for [circleguard](https://github.com/circleguard/circleguard/issues) and [circlecore](https://github.com/circleguard/circlecore/issues).
 We're happy to work with you if you have any questions!

 You can also help out by opening issues for bugs or feature requests, which helps us and others keep track of what needs to be done next.